Blackpool Electric Tramway Company Ltd. No. 4

 The tram was presented to the Tramway Museum Society in 1963 but, because the site at Crich was still in the very early stage of development, it was initially displayed at the Museum of British Transport in Clapham until that museum closed in 1973.
 It was then placed in store until 1979, when it was put on display in the old exhibition hall at Crich.

 With the centenary anniversary of Blackpool’s tramway pending in 1985, a more thorough restoration of the car took place in which it was returned as far as possible to its 1885 condition (and its original number) by removing some of the modifications it had received before its retirement from passenger service.
+Having been restored to its former glory, the tramcar took part in the centenary celebrations in its home town of Blackpool during September 1985.

 Although it was not possible (or practicable) to return it to conduit operation, the opportunity was taken to equip it with a motor and batteries that enabled it to operate again without the need to replace the trolley pole and mast.
-The tram has operated in this way briefly at Crich during at least one season in 2005

 N.B.
 Blackpool 4’s otherwise identical twin car (number 3) was also interesting in that it was initially fitted out rather elaborately as a director’s car, which was not uncommon in the early years of British tramways.
 Sadly, the body of this tram eventually ended up as a football dressing room on South Shore before being scrapped in 1934.